shilpakarumanchi/Avada-e-commerce/README.md

 - In addition, the AOV is gradually increasing over the years for customers in loyalty program and in 2022 the AOV of loyalty program customers is $245 which is higher than $214, the the AOV of customers not in loyalty program.

 ## Refunds
+- Overall refund rate is around 5%.
+- ThinkPad Laptop (12%) and Macbook Air Laptop (11%) have the highest refund rates, while the Apple Airpods Headphones (2,636) and 27in 4K Gaming Monitor (1,444) have the highest number of refunds.

 # Recommendations
 ## Sales